2020 Bikepacking Gear of the Year

 The moto-style Whisky Milhouse riser handlebar offers 825mm of width, a 70mm rise, 16 degrees of backsweep, and an 8° upsweep, making it ultra-wide, super high, and very comfortable.
 It’s quickly become one of Logan’s favorite handlebars for all those reasons.
 Read the review here.

 Fox Transfer Dropper

 With no deliberate literal meaning of this awards category, the revised Fox Tranfer dropper post has been very impressive this year.
 It’s quite powerful and has hoisted a loaded seat pack on several long trips, with no issues.
 The new design comes in several length options, and has one of the most easy to use seat post clamps we’ve come across in a while.
-Stay tuned for a review.
+Find review here.

 Best Tools & Gadgets